 Individuals can confirm participation by completing the reply slip on the PIL.
-Alternatively, individuals may be contacted by the qualitative research team to confirm participation, answer any participant queries and arrange an appropriate time for the focus groups.
-Written, informed consent will be obtained from all participants at the start of each focus group.
+Alternatively, individuals may be contacted by the qualitative research team.
+The qualitative research team will answer any potential queries and arrange an appropriate time for the focus group.
+Potential focus group participants will be asked to verbally confirm they consent to audio-recording prior to audiorecording.
+If potential participants do not consent to the audio-recording, by default will not consent to the qualitative focus group.
+The recording will commence only following verbal consent to continue.
+A script will be read to the participant to take fully informed verbal consent to the gualitative focus group and this will be audio-recorded.
+A verbal consent form is completed by the qualitative research team as part of the script and a copy is provided to the participant.
+The audio-recording of the verbal consent is deleted after transcription.
+Consent to have the verbal consent transcribed by an external provider to the University will be sought as part of the consent process.
 The topic guide for the focus groups will be informed by discussions between the study team, the scientific literature and the existing patient interviews on www.healthtalk.org with regards to the aims above (6-12 months in to the study).
-Focus groups will be recorded and transcribed verbatim.
+Focus groups will be recorded in a separate recording to the verbal consent and transcribed verbatim.
+Virtual focus groups will be conducted using video conferencing software (MS Teams) and will be audio-recorded only, using a digital recorder.
 Consent to record the focus groups, to have the recordings of focus groups transcribed by an external provider to the University and to use anonymised quotations from focus groups transcription for publication will be sought as part of the consent process.